-The VariStroke-II is a linear electro-hydraulic actuator that is designed to provide the linear actuation force to operate steam turbine control valves or valve racks.
+The VariStroke-II is a linear electro-hydraulic actuator designed to provide the linear actuation force to operate steam turbine control valves or valve racks.
 This actuator can be directly networked with the 505 controller to reduce system complexity and wiring requirements.

-Figure 9-6.
+Figure 3-6.
 Configuration/Woodward Links/VS-II

-To enable the Woodward Link feature select the check boxes on the screen above to enable the CAN1 Link and confirm usage of the VariStroke II actuator, then enter the Device ID.
+To enable the Woodward Link feature, select the check boxes on the screen above to enable the CAN1 Link and confirm usage of the VariStroke II actuator, then enter the Device ID.
 If an analog (4-20 mA) demand signal is going to be connected to the VariStroke in addition to the CAN link, then select the desired function for this signal (AI Backup is recommended).
-Finally select the inlet steam valve that is being controlled (for most applications it is HP Demand).
+Finally, select the inlet steam valve being controlled (for most applications it is HP Demand).

-Table 9-1.
+Table 3-2.
 CAN Wiring from 505 to VS-II

-505 Function VariStroke II CAN 1 - terminal 1 COM TB6-A (Top) - terminal 35 CAN 1 - terminal 2 CAN LO TB6-A (Top) - terminal 32 CAN 1 - terminal 4 CAN HI TB6-A (Top) - terminal 31 -
+505 Function VariStroke II CAN 1 - terminal 1 COM TB6-A (Top) - terminal 35 CAN 1 - terminal 2 CAN LO TB6-A (Top) - terminal 32 CAN 1 - terminal 4 CAN HI TB6-A (Top) - terminal 31

-Connect a termination resistor across CAN 1 - terminals 2 & 4
+^() Connect a termination resistor across terminals 2 & 4

-Once this configuration is complete, the VariStroke-II digital communication link will provide the actuator demand signal to the steam valve and the screen below will now be available under the Service menu to monitor driver information.
+Once the configuration is complete, the VariStroke-II digital communication link will provide the actuator demand signal to the steam valve and the screen below will now be available under the Service Menu to monitor driver information.

-Figure 9-7.
+Figure 3-7.
 Service/VariStroke II